izzyonstage/QtPhantomJS/README.md

 - Tcl library (ActiveTcl can be downloaded from here: [https://www.activestate.com/activetcl/downloads])
 - Jom (can be found here: [http://download.qt.io/official_releases/jom/jom.zip])

-> Ensure all required libraries add their bin folders to the PATH environment variable.
+> Ensure all required libraries add their bin folders to the PATH environment variable (except for Cygwin).

 ## Scripts
+The following scripts can be used to build the required version of QtPhantomJS.
-build.bat - normal build **(Currently Not Implemented)** static_build.bat - statically compiled and linked
+- build.bat - normal build **(Currently Not Implemented)**
+- static_build.bat - statically compiled and linked
-static_runtime_build.bat - statically compiled and linked with static runtime linkage **(Currently Not Implemented)**
+- static_runtime_build.bat - statically compiled and linked with static runtime linkage **(Currently Not Implemented)**

 ## Usage
 To run the build open a command prompt and execute the following command: